Perfect for a Scottish

 7. Serve with whisky-oat cream topping and with neeps and tatties.

-- If you want to make the haggis into fried balls, do it just after cooling it, using a metal slotted spoon, lower the haggis bowls a few at a time, into the oil and fry for 2-3 minutes until golden and crispy.
+- The day after, if you have any left over you, you could make the haggis into fried bon bons, just do it using a metal slotted spoon, lower a few bon bons into warmed up oil in a pan, and fry for 2-3 minutes until golden and crispy.

 - Drain on kitchen paper and keep warm in a low-heated oven while you finish cooking the remainder.